 - Farm resilience planning – to support landholders to minimise the impact of weather events on rural properties

-Applications opened on the 6 November 2019 and will close on 31 January 2020.
-It is expected that successful applicants will be advised of the results of this grant round in February 2020 and will enter into deeds of agreement in February/March 2020.
+It is expected that successful applicants will be advised of the results of this grant round in February 2020 and will enter into deeds of agreement in February or March 2020.

 Note: ACT Landholders who were grant recipients under the 2018/19 ACT Rural Resilience Grants are welcome to apply for assistance through the 2019/20 grant round.
 They will need to have completed and acquitted the 2018/19 grant before the assessment panel can consider any new application, unless otherwise agreed.

-If you are interested and would like to discuss a potential application; or discuss acquittal of your existing ACT Rural Resilience Grant, please contact ACT Natural Resource Management:
+To discuss a potential application or acquittal of your existing ACT Rural Resilience Grant, please contact ACT Natural Resource Management:

 Two projects assisted landholders to install fencing to manage kangaroo numbers on their properties and reduce the total grazing pressure on their farm – thus protecting soils and pastures.

 View the 26 projects supported under the ACT Rural Resilience Grants in 2018-2019.

 This program followed on from the ACT Rural Grants which ran from 2013 to 2018 and helped farmers achieve sustainable agriculture outcomes.